 3.5.5 Response to a Completed Application:

-The Transmission Customer may request a System Impact Study pursuant to Section 19 of this ISO OATT at the point in time when its Application is complete.
+The Transmission Customer may request a Transmission Service Study pursuant to Section 3.7 of this ISO OATT at the point in time when its Application is complete.

-3.5.6 Execution of Service Agreement:
+3.5.6 Execution of Service Agreement or Interconnection Agreement:

-If a System Impact Study is not requested and the service can be provided, the ISO shall notify the Eligible Customer as soon as practicable but no later than thirty (30) days after receipt of the Completed Application.
-Where a System Impact Study is requested, the provisions of Section 19 will govern the execution of a Service Agreement.
+If a Transmission Service Study is not requested and the service can be provided, the ISO shall notify the Eligible Customer as soon as practicable but no later than thirty (30) days after receipt of the Completed Application and will tender to the Eligible Customer a Service Agreement pursuant to Section 3.1.4 of the NYISO OATT.
 Failure of an Eligible Customer to execute and return the Service Agreement or request the filing of an unexecuted Service Agreement pursuant to Section 15.3, within fifteen (15) days after it is tendered by the ISO will be deemed a withdrawal and termination of the request for a Service Agreement.
 Nothing herein limits the right of an Eligible Customer to file another Service Agreement after such withdrawal and termination.

-3.5.7 Extension for Commencement of Service.
+Where a Transmission Service Study is requested, if the Eligible Customer elects to proceed with the transmission upgrades identified in the Transmission Service Study, Attachment P of the ISO OATT will govern execution of a Service Agreement in the form of a Transmission Interconnection Agreement, upon completion of the Transmission Interconnection Process described in Attachment P of the ISO OATT.
+The deadlines for execution and filing of an unexecuted Interconnection Agreement are set forth in Section 22.11.2 of Attachment P of the ISO OATT.